-Stuart Friendly (16 rue Marie Stuart) popular hetero-friendly tea and coffee salon for lunch, dinner and brunch, served in a setting of modern minimalist decor.
+Stuart Friendly (16 rue Marie Stuart), popular gay/hetero-friendly tea and coffee salon for lunch, dinner and brunch, served in modern minimalist decor setting.

-Le Who's (14 rue Saint Merri), bar/restaurant open daily/nightly noon to 6am, Sunday brunch, gay-central between Les Halles and Le Marais, old Curieux Spaghetti site.
+Le Who's (14 rue Saint Merri), bar/restaurant open daily/nightly noon to 6am, Saturday and Sunday brunch, gay-central between Les Halles and Le Marais, old Curieux Spaghetti site.

-Legay Choc.
-(45 rue Ste-Croix de la Bretonnerie) handmade breads, irresistible quiches, cakes and tarts of many flavors, and penis-shaped bagettes while they last.
+Legay Choc (45 rue Ste-Croix de la Bretonnerie, Marais) handmade breads, irresistible quiches, cakes and tarts of many flavors; penis-shaped bagettes, brioches, and meringues sell out fast.

 Pizza Rustica (36 rue Montorgueil), pizza squares for 4-5 euros, many topping choices, open to 2am.
 Also at Forum des Halles and St-Michel.